-- Liability - in case you are found at fault
+- Liability – In case you are found at fault for damages to another

-- Collision - in the event of your car is damaged by a collision
+- Collision – In the event that your car is damaged by a collision

 Auto insurance plans may also include:

-- Medical payments if you have to pay on an injury for yourself or a passenger
+- Medical payments if you have to pay for an injury for yourself or a passenger

 - Emergency road service if you are ever stranded in your vehicle